-In the end the ombudsman ruled against them for 2 of their 3 loans.
-The two (dismissed) lenders then requested full payment of the mortgage arrears.
-The account was deemed as being severely in arrears by approx. $55,000 which required a new lender to take the whole debt on.
-The remaining lender was ruled against and ordered to pay back $16,000 to the loan account.
+The ombudsman ruled against them for two of their three loans.
+The two dismissed lenders then requested full payment of the mortgage arrears.
+The account was deemed as being severely in arrears by approximately $55,000.
+This required a new lender to take on the debt.
+The remaining lender was ruled against, and ordered to pay back $16,000 to the loan account.

 A loan application was originally put to an online home loan lender (name withheld), after the loan was verbally approved.
-Once the valuation came back as satisfactory the loan was then declined based on the arrears.
-So, you can imagine these delays simply escalate the exiting lenders collection activities, which means a pending eviction and the clients loss of future investment potential.
+Once the valuation was deemed satisfactory, the loan was then declined based on the arrears.
+These delays simply escalated the lenders’ collection activities – and this presented the clients with a pending eviction, and loss of future investment potential.

-We received a call from the clients in distress and upset how the whole process was managed by the various lenders.
-They were both now working and they had the income to pay for all the loans, however they didn’t have the money to bring the (deemed) mortgage arrears up to date.
-We assessed the potential to secure finance and the prospects looked good.
-The properties were in good locations, the story was strong, the income very good, and all the figures worked.
+The clients called us in distress.
+They both now had the income to pay for the loans.
+However, they did not have the money to bring their mortgage arrears up to date.
+We assessed the potential to secure finance, and the prospects looked favourable.
+The properties were in good locations, their story was strong, so was their income, and the figures worked.

 Mortgage arrears are among the credit issues that are based on the case’s story.
 Most of the work goes into assessing and obtaining supporting evidence to satisfy the new lenders’ approval guidelines.
 Other credit problems may be more straightforward.
 With home loan arrears, current payments tend to be lower than new loan repayments.
 This is where professional assessment can help obtain a satisfactory settlement result.Working closely with the client, we were able to make the whole process straightforward.
 The structuring of their loans and paper trail of their issues was methodically recorded.
 This led to a successful outcome that was largely the result of teamwork.